Health Care & Wellness

-FCC’s Allied Health programs prepare students for employment in health-related fields.
+FCC’s Health Care & Wellness programs prepare students for employment in health-related fields.

 According to the Bureau of Labor Statistics, seven of the nation’s 20 fastest growing occupations are health care related.
 Health care will generate 3 million new wage and salary jobs between 2006 and 2016, more than any other industry.